-+#TAR2122, Residential Architectural Design
++#TAR2122, Residential Architectural Design 1 hr., 1 cr.

 Prerequisite: ARC1302C.
 Corequisite: TAR2122L.

 A continuation of Architectural Drafting with emphasis on light construction principles.
 The student will design a multi-level residence and develop all details, presentation drawings, and a scale model.